dnlmlr/windows-hotkeys/README.md

 previously the actual loop can be stopped.
 The issue here is that the `HotkeyManager::poll_event` blocks at least until a `WM_HOTKEY` window event is received.
 A possible solution could be to additionally wait for `WM_USER` messages and send one of those in order to stop the loop.

+### Threading
+Due to limitations in the windows API, hotkey events can only be received and unregistered on the same thread as they were initially registered.
+This means that a `HotkeyManager` instance can't be moved between threads.

+Using `windows-hotkeys` with multithreading is still possible, but the `HotkeyManager` must be created and used on the same thread.